 To best illustrate the type of protection provided by inland marine today, we’ve outlined a few examples by industry below:

-While alcohol is often used for relaxation or as part of a celebration, it also has the potential to make things messier — that goes for insurance as well.
-If you own an establishment that allows for the consumption of alcohol, you may be held legally and financially accountable for injuries or damages caused by your patrons while under the influence, even if you did not directly sell or serve it to them.
-Liquor liability exists to cover that risk by providing coverage beyond what may be included in your normal general liability policy.
+If you own an establishment where people consume alcohol, you may be held legally and financially accountable for injuries or damages caused by your patrons while under the influence, even if you did not directly sell or serve it to them.
+Liquor liability coverages exists to mitigate that risk by providing coverage beyond what may be included in a general liability policy.

-Bars have an obvious need for this type of insurance, but it also applies for businesses like theaters where drinking is allowed although it may not be their main source of revenue.
-When evaluating whether your business needs a stand alone liquor liability policy, you need to first consider your state’s alcohol regulations, the extent of your commercial exposure, and any existing coverages you may have.
-It’s important to carry out this process with the guidance of a qualified professional that can help you find comprehensive coverage that fits within your budget.
+Bars have an obvious need for this type of insurance, but it also applies for businesses like theaters where drinking is allowed although it may not be the main source of revenue.
+When evaluating whether your business needs a stand alone liquor liability policy, you need to first consider your state’s alcohol regulations, the extentof your commercial exposure, and any existing coverages you may have.
+It’s important to carry out this process with the guidance of a qualified professional that can help you find comprehensive coverage that fits your budget.

 Travelling over water can be liberating, thrilling, beautiful, and often hazardous.
 For nearly all of time, people have used seas and rivers to make their living and conduct business through fishing, hauling, or providing transportation.
 Today, the amount of maritime industries has greatly expanded to include sports, tourism, scientific research, and much more.
 If you run a marine business, it’s important to have the right insurance in place to protect yourself and your crafts against potential hazards and operating exposures.